-The Graduate School of Humanities and Human Sciences provides education in the two-division system: Humanities and Human Sciences.
+The Graduate School of Humanities and Human Sciences is made up of two divisions: the Division of Humanities and the Division of Human Sciences.

 The Division of Humanities integrates the previous three divisions (Philosophy and Cultural Studies, History and Anthropology, and Linguistics and Literature), enabling students to gain a deeper insight into their chosen humanities field and receive a grounding in broad fields beyond their areas of expertise.
 In addition to reorganizing laboratories in line with the education and research programs being put in place, the division has established the five new laboratories of Archaeology, Cultural Anthropology, Linguistics, Museum Studies, and Ainu and Indigenous Studies, the latter two of which represent new research disciplines for Hokkaido University.
 By classifying these laboratories into the broad field of the humanities, the division further enhances comprehensive education while carrying on the traditional academic disciplines.

 The Division of Human Sciences aims to build upon the achievements in the division of the same name that preceded it and allows students to study human sciences as a discipline that tries to understand humans from a scientific perspective.
 This division provides advanced and sophisticated education on humanity and society through diverse research methods, including experiments, practical work and surveys.